 What are the symptoms of DVT?

-DVT most commonly occurs in just one leg or one arm.
-Not everyone with DVT will experience symptoms, although when present, they may include:
+A DVT usually forms in one leg or one arm.
+Not everyone with a DVT will have symptoms, but symptoms can include:

-- Swelling of the leg or arm (sometimes it occurs suddenly)
+- Swelling of the leg or arm (sometimes this happens suddenly)

-- Pain or tenderness in the leg that may only be present when standing or walking
+- Pain or tenderness in the leg (may only happen when standing or walking)

-- Feeling of increased warmth in the area of the leg or arm that is swollen or that hurts
+- The area of the leg or arm that is swollen or hurts may be warmer than usual

 Symptoms of a pulmonary embolism include:

-- Sharp chest pain, often aggravated by coughing or movement
+- Sharp chest pain that often comes with coughing or movement

 - Pain in the back

-Some people only find out they have DVT after the clot has moved from the leg or arm and traveled to the lung.
+Some people do not know they have a DVT until the clot moves from their leg or arm and travels to their lung.

-It is important to notify your doctor immediately or go to the emergency room if you have symptoms of a pulmonary embolism or DVT.
-Do not wait to see if the symptoms will "go away."
+It is important to call your doctor right away or go to the emergency room if you have symptoms of a pulmonary embolism or DVT.
+Do not wait to see if the symptoms “go away.”
 Get treatment right away to prevent serious complications.

-The following conditions may increase your risk of developing DVT:
+The following conditions can increase your risk of a DVT:

-- An inherited (family) condition that increases the risk of blood clotting
+- An inherited (genetic) condition that increases your risk of blood clots

 - Cancer and some of its treatments (chemotherapy)